Gerroar/tutorial-engine/README.md

 ### 🔤 HTML Entities
 - `&mdash;` is allowed for em dash.
 - The parser does not escape raw HTML inside normal lines.
-[Not verified] Use with caution.
+Use with caution.

 ---